neomjs/neo/README.md

 ### The webworkers driven UI framework

-Prior to the public release, the project was already at <a href=".github/NEOMJS_HISTORY.md">3720 commits</a>.
+Prior to the public release on November 23, 2019, the project was already at <a href=".github/NEOMJS_HISTORY.md">3720 commits</a>.

 Please take a look at the <a href=".github/GETTING_STARTED.md">Getting Started Guide</a>.